andifalk/secure-oauth2-oidc-workshop/lab1/README.md

 With this configuration in place we have already a working resource server that can handle JWT access tokens transmitted via http bearer token header.
-Spring Security also validates by default:
+Spring Security then validates by default:

-* the JWT signature against the queried public key(s) from _jwks_url_
+* the JWT signature against the queried public key(s) from specified _jwks_url_
+* the _issuer_ claim of the JWT
 * that the JWT is not expired

-Usually this configuration would be sufficient to configure a resource server (by autoconfiguring all settings using spring boot).
+Usually this configuration would be sufficient to configure a resource server (by auto-configuring all settings using spring boot).
 As there is already a security configuration for basic authentication in place (_com.example.library.server.config.WebSecurityConfiguration_), this disables the spring boot auto configuration.
 Starting with Spring Boot 2 you always have to configure Spring Security yourself as soon as you introduce a class which extends _WebSecurityConfigurerAdapter_.

 So we have to change the existing security configuration to enable token based authentication instead of basic authentication.
-We also want to make sure that our resource server is working with stateless token authentication, so we have to configure stateless sessions (i.e. prevent _JSESSION_ cookies).
+We also want to make sure, our resource server is working with stateless token authentication, so we have to configure stateless sessions (i.e. prevent _JSESSION_ cookies).

 Open the class _com.example.library.server.config.WebSecurityConfiguration_ and change the